UCL-ARC/julia-hpc-2024/program/index.md

   * Distributed computing (Distributed.jl and MPI.jl)
   * Basic GPU programming

-## Target audience

-Students and researchers who are interested in numerical computing who want to learn how to write high-performance code using the Julia programming language.
+The workshop will run **from February 13th to February 16th 2024**, the last day will end by 14:00.

 ## Prerequisites

 Attendees are expected to have basic programming experience and familiarity with UNIX/Linux environments.
 Previous experience with the Julia language and/or HPC programming and environments is beneficial, but not required.

+## Target audience

+Students and researchers who are interested in numerical computing who want to learn how to write high-performance code using the Julia programming language.